Virgin Logo

 Virgin Logo History

 Despite its diversity, the company’s logo is relatively consistent.
-He radically changed once.
-From then on, only minor adjustments.
+It radically changed once.
+From then on, only minor adjustments were made.
 The image perfectly reveals the values and spirit of the Virgin.

 Because the Virgin Group comprises many companies specializing in different types of products and services, it needed a universal logo.
 It is not associated with anything other than the British conglomerate itself.
 Nevertheless, this sign appeared back when the Virgin brand belonged to a music store.
 The red lettering, created in the 1970s, drew attention with a large “V.” According to Sir Richard Charles Nicholas Branson, it is a stylized check mark, a symbol of approval.
 It was based on a word scrawled on a napkin.